Alex-The-Coder/Friend-Network/README.md

 # Friend-Network
-C++ implementation of a Facebook-esque friend network where recommended friends are based on number of mutual friends
+C++ implementation of a Facebook-esque friend network Recommended friends are based on number of mutual friends